-We recognise that interacting with the media can be daunting and time consuming, but there are real benefits to engaging with the media.

-- If you are comfortable and effective in front of media you will be better able to explain your research and its significance to a wider public, making it relevant to their everyday lives. - You can become a voice for research on important issues, using evidence to help inform public opinion. - You can share your passion for research with audiences you would not otherwise reach, and inspire young people to become scientists and researchers. - Beyond this, practical skills gained from working with media can be put to immediate use to improve grant applications, public lectures, stakeholder briefings, interactions with investors, collaborators and students, as well as other forms of outreach. - International surveys show scientists consider the impact of their media interactions on their career generally to be mostly positive, neutral or balanced, but hardly ever negative.
+We recognise that interacting with the media can be daunting and time consuming, but there are real benefits to engaging with the media. - If you are comfortable and effective in front of media you will be better able to explain your research and its significance to a wider public, making it relevant to their everyday lives. - You can become a voice for research on important issues, using evidence to help inform public opinion. - You can share your passion for research with audiences you would not otherwise reach, and inspire young people to become scientists and researchers. - Beyond this, practical skills gained from working with media can be put to immediate use to improve grant applications, public lectures, stakeholder briefings, interactions with investors, collaborators and students, as well as other forms of outreach. - Our evaluation surveys show that scientists in NZ generally consider their work with the media to be a benefit to their careers.
+Most of those surveyed said they saw more invitations to speak at conferences and public events after media engagement, and it had a positive impact on their research collaborations.
 "Working with the media enables us to share what we know to inspire change for collective benefit and action.
-I love that I can now get my research to politicians, decision-makers and Māori communities throughout the country."

-PROFESSOR JACINTA RURU

-(RAUKAWA, NGĀTI RANGINUI, NGĀTI MANIAPOTO), UNIVERSITY OF OTAGO TE WHARE WĀNANGA O OTĀGO
+I love that I can now get my research to politicians, decisionmakers and Māori communities throughout the country."
+PROFESSOR JACINTA RURU (RAUKAWA, NGĀTI RANGINUI, NGĀTI MANIAPOTO), UNIVERSITY OF OTAGO TE WHARE WĀNANGA O OTĀGO